Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 Project snapshot: new build within an underused brownfield site

-Client need: Court Collaboration Limited sought planning permission to redevelop a former warehouse and site in collaboration with investors, which required a built heritage impact assessment, archaeological desk-based assessment, a concise justification and consultation
+Client need: Court Collaboration Limited sought planning permission to redevelop a former warehouse and site in collaboration with investors.
+This required a built heritage impact assessment, archaeological desk-based assessment, a concise justification, and consultation.

-- liaised with client team to coordinate timely responses
+- we liaised with client team to coordinate timely responses

-- cost savings delivered by producing all aspects of heritage assessment
+- we delivered cost savings by producing all aspects of heritage assessment

-- continued to support our clients through post-permission landscape detailing
+- we continued to support our clients through post-permission landscape detailing

 - added value to the heritage input by responding to different design responses